New Year, New Name for Dallas' Tourism Agency

 DALLAS – (Dec.
 1, 2016) – The Dallas Convention & Visitors Bureau is now VisitDallas, announced President and CEO Phillip J. Jones at the organization's Annual Meeting on Dec.
 1. The announcement came after Jones spoke of the changing state of the tourism industry in Dallas and the impact those changes have had on the organization's strategic plan.

-"Dallas is catching on, and we must discover the social currency and triggers that will make Dallas a mist-visit destination," Jones said.
+"Dallas is catching on, and we must discover the social currency and triggers that will make Dallas a must-visit destination," Jones said.
 "We are within reach, but we have more work to do.
 This is an exciting time for Dallas as the product and brand continue to grow and evolve, and our name should, too."

 The new name, VisitDallas, better represents the city's growing attraction as a leisure destination, not only as a city for business meetings and conventions.
 The name was unveiled with a new logo that plays off the organization's existing brand equity while adding color and movement.